What is the Inca Trail?

 How do Inca trail permits work?

 - You can only purchase Inca trail tickets through a licensed agency or guide.
-Kuoda is not a licensed agency but contracts Apumayo Expeditions (private tours) or Llama Path (group tours) for our Inca Trail and trekking services, who are licensed and can be seen on lists of official agencies.
+Kuoda is not a licensed agency but contracts Apumayo Expeditions (private tours) or Alpaca Expeditions (group tours) for our Inca Trail and trekking services, who are licensed and can be seen on lists of official agencies.